• Skip to main content

 nanaimo-bars

-Classic Canadian Dishes: Nanaimo Bars
+Classic Canadian Dish: Nanaimo Bars

 Nanaimo bars are a Canadian favourite and are a prominent feature on any cooking tray across the country, especially at Christmas time.